Support for the Voice Within

 - To attract – and retain – key faculty, it is important to invest in them, especially in the form of endowed chairs or fellowships.
 Scholarships often entice students to come to the University of Arkansas, and endowed faculty positions are incentives for faculty to join the university.

-- In addition to chair and fellowships, faculty support endowments are another excellent way to ensure our faculty members have the resources needed for success.
+- In addition to chairs and fellowships, faculty support endowments are another excellent way to ensure our faculty members have the resources needed for success.

 - Endowments like the Connor Faculty Fellowship provide essential faculty development opportunities to rising academic experts in their fields.